Introduction to Social and Political Systems

 Special Topics in Public Policy

 Selects a single topic to illustrate the processes and controversies of social policy formulation.
 Focus varies with each course offering.
 Topics might include: AIDS, domestic violence, poverty, and/or drugs.
-Spring 2012 and alternate years.
+Spring, alternate years.
 Prerequisite: Any of the following: SPS 101, PS 101, or permission.
 Group: II.